 “It is a gem of a course, combining so well action and contemplation, personal development and academic study and research.
 I feel very privileged to have had the opportunity to be part of it this year”.

 “It was truly a remarkable experience and I feel very blessed to have been a small part of it”.

 “This course was just what I was looking for.
 I had just retired (as a school principal) and was looking for a programme that could help me to explore and deepen my spirituality.
-A wonderful and unique aspect of the programme is that is gave me a solid academic foundation and, at the same time, allowed me to look deeply into the inner landscape of my soul.
+A wonderful and unique aspect of the programme is that it gave me a solid academic foundation and, at the same time, allowed me to look deeply into the inner landscape of my soul.
 The applied, contemplative focus of the course has challenged me to live with greater authenticity”.

 “I applied for the MA after many years of restless seeking.
-I had been through many life crises and in spite of huge resistance I finally listened to the call of my heart to pursue formal study in the field of spirituality.
+Having been through many life crises and in spite of huge resistance I finally listened to the call of my heart to pursue formal study in the field of spirituality.
 I could not have anticipated the gift that this course would become in my life”.

-Evaluation of the international external examiner:
+Evaluation of an international external examiner: